rh-mobb/documentation/content/docs/rosa/sts/_index.md

     ```
 1. Clean up the STS roles

-Once the cluster is deleted we can delete the STS roles.
+    Once the cluster has been deleted we can delete the STS roles.

-    > Note you can get the correct commands with the ID filled in from the output of the previous step.
+    **Tip** You can get the correct commands with the ID filled in from the output of the previous step.

     ```bash
     rosa delete operator-roles -c <id> --yes --mode auto